 The Undulate Sigil Lady Beetle’s species name (undulata) means “waved” and refers to the wavy markings along the edges of its wing covers.

-You can find more information about Undulate Sigil Lady Beetles on their iNaturalist Species Account and Bug Guide info page.
+You can find more information about Undulate Sigil Lady Beetles using the following links:

-Visit the iNaturalist Observation Map to find out where Undulate Sigil Lady Beetles have been seen in Vermont.
+Visit the iNaturalist Observation Map and Occurrence Records to find out where Undulate Sigil Lady Beetles have been seen in Vermont.